About the The Lycian Way

 Also, make sure to top off your water and fuel each day before starting.
 We recommend at least two liters of water and taking electrolyte tablets with you.

-Familiarize yourself with the trail map and carry navigation tools such as a compass or GPS device to stay oriented.
+Familiarize yourself with the trail map and carry navigation tools such as a compass or GPX device to stay oriented.

 Good to know